TJPovey/pair-coding-interview-template/README.md

 API URL `http://localhost:3000`

-- Implement the wireframe.
-Container should not be wider than 1000px, and its should be centred in the page.
+Requirements:
+- Implement the wireframe design.
 - Use the data from the `/cards` endpoint to populate the grid.
 - Apply a background image to the cards.
 The image url is `/cards/{cardID}/image`
 - Add an input field to filter the cards by instrument name